cartesi/docs/docs/machine/intro.md

 ## Documentation

-Cartesi Machines can be seen from 3 different sides:
+Cartesi Machines can be seen from 3 different perspectives:

 * *The host perspective* &mdash;
 This is the environment right outside the Cartesi Machine emulator.